 Actual experience of the Retirement System will not coincide exactly with assumed experience, regardless of the accuracy of the assumption, or the skill of the actuary and the precision of the many calculations made.
 Each valuation provides a complete recalculation of assumed future experience and takes into account all past differences between assumed and actual experience.
-The result is a continual series of adjustments (usually small) to the computed contribution rate.
+The result is a continual series of adjustments to the computed contribution rate.

 From time to time it becomes appropriate to modify one or more of the assumptions to reflect experience trends (but not random year-to-year fluctuations).
-Assumptions used in this report are based on the January 1, 2007 - December 31, 2011 experience study of the Retirement System and were adopted by the Board in August 2012.
-These assumptions were used for the first time in the December 31, 2012 actuarial valuation.
+The Board has established a policy of performing an Experience Study every 3 to 5 years to evaluate/modify valuation assumptions.
+Assumptions used in this report are based on the January 1, 2012 to December 31, 2016 experience study of the MECRS and were adopted by the Board.
+These assumptions were first used in the December 31, 2017 actuarial valuation.
+The actuary has indicated it believes the assumptions are reasonable individually and in the aggregate.

-The rate of investment return was 7.25% per year, compounded annually (net of administrative and investment expenses).
+The rate of investment return was 7.00% per year, compounded annually (net of administrative and investment expenses).
 This assumption is used to make money payable at one point in time equal in value to a different amount of money payable at another point in time.
 The assumed real rate of return (the net return in excess of the wage inflation rate) is 4.25%.

-Calculation of the single discount rate: GASB Statement No. 67 includes a specific requirement for the discount rate that is used for the purpose of measurement of the Total Pension Liability.
+Calculation of the single discount rate:

+GASB Statements No. 67 & No. 74 include specific requirements for the discount rate that is used for the purpose of measurement of the Total Pension Liability and the Total OPEB Liability.
 This rate considers the ability of the fund to meet benefit obligations in the future.
 To make this determination, employer contributions, employee contributions, benefit payments, expenses and investment returns are projected into the future.
 The Plan Net Position (assets) in future years can then be determined and compared to its obligation to make benefit payments in those years.
 As long as assets are projected to be on hand in a future year, the assumed valuation discount rate is used.
 In years where assets are not projected to be sufficient to meet benefit payments, the use of a "risk-free" rate is required, as described in the following paragraph.